python-poetry/poetry/docs/pyproject.md

 The file(s) can be of any format, but if you intend to publish to PyPI keep the [recommendations for a PyPI-friendly README]( https://packaging.python.org/en/latest/guides/making-a-pypi-friendly-readme/) in mind.
-The path is relative to the directory containing the `pyproject.toml`.
+README paths are implicitly relative to `pyproject.toml`.

 The file contents becomes the
 [Description field](https://packaging.python.org/en/latest/specifications/core-metadata/#description-optional)